awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 + **Healthy** – There are no issues currently impacting your account\.
 + **Under review** – Your account is under review\.
 If the issues that caused us to place your account under review aren't resolved by the end of the review period, we might pause your account's ability to send email\.
 + **Pending end of review decision** – Your account is under review\.
 Because of the nature of the issues that caused us to place your account under review, we need to perform a manual review of your account before we take any further action\.
 + **Sending paused** – We've paused your account's ability to send email\.
 While your account's ability to send email is paused, you won't be able to send email using Amazon SES\.
 You can request that we review this decision\.
-To learn more about requesting a review, see [Amazon SES Sending Review Process FAQs](faqs-enforcement.md)\.
+To learn more about requesting a review, see [Amazon SES Sending review process FAQs](faqs-enforcement.md)\.
 + **Pending sending pause** – Your account is under review\.
 The issues that caused us to place your account under review haven't been resolved\.
 In this situation, we typically pause your account's ability to send email\.
 However, because of the nature of your account, we need to review your account before any further action is taken\.

 Additionally, the **Bounce Rate** and **Complaint Rate** sections of the reputation dashboard display status summaries for their respective metrics\.
 The following is a list of possible metric status values:
 + **Healthy** – The metric is within normal levels\.
 + **Almost healed** – The metric caused your account to be placed under review\.
 Since the review period began, the metric has stayed below the maximum rate\.
 If the metric remains below the maximum rate, the status of this metric changes to **Healthy** before the review period ends\.
 + **Under review** – The metric caused your account to be placed under review, and is still above the maximum rate\.
 If the issue that caused the metric to exceed the maximum rate is not resolved by the end of the review period, we might pause your account's ability to send email\.
 + **Sending pause** – The metric caused us to pause your account's ability to send email\.
 While your account's ability to send email is paused, you can't send email using Amazon SES\.
 You can request that we review this decision\.
-To learn more about submitting a request for review, see [Amazon SES Sending Review Process FAQs](faqs-enforcement.md)\.
+To learn more about submitting a request for review, see [Amazon SES Sending review process FAQs](faqs-enforcement.md)\.
 + **Pending sending pause** – The metric caused us to place your account under review\.
 The issues that caused this review period haven't been resolved\.
 These issues might cause us to pause your account's ability to send email\.
 A member of the Amazon SES team has to review your account before we take any further action\.

 ## Bounce Rate Notification<a name="reputationdashboard-bounce"></a>